Single-Piston Vs Multi-Piston Brake Calipers: Benefits And Drawbacks

 • Lightweight: They are also generally lighter in weight, which can improve the vehicle’s overall performance and fuel efficiency.

-• Lower Cost: They have fewer parts, so they can be more affordable to replace or repair.
+• Lower Cost: They have fewer parts, so replacing or repairing can be more affordable.

 Disadvantages of Single Piston Caliper